- SEO reports should be easy to understand and contain key data points such as search traffic, keyword rankings, conversion rates, and backlinks.

 What is an SEO report?

 SEO reports are summaries containing the most important data points about a website.
-They usually include search traffic, where it comes from, which keywords are responsible for the traffic.
+They usually include search traffic, where it comes from, and which keywords are responsible for the traffic.
 In most cases, an SEO report also contains data about the current rankings for keywords, click-through rates, backlinks, and conversion rates.

 An SEO report is usually designed in a way that makes it easy for clients to understand, supported by the use of graphs and tables.
 They can also be filtered to make it easier to dig deep into the data at hand.